sonic-net/sonic-mgmt/sdn_tests/testplans/SUBSCRIBE-Modes-Levels-Test-Plan.md

   </tbody>
 </table>

-For TARGET_DEFINED subscription, current UMF implementation will use SAMPLE on the whole subtree if any node in the subtree doesn't support ON_CHANGE.
+For TARGET_DEFINED subscription, current Sonic-Gnmi implementation will use SAMPLE on the whole subtree if any node in the subtree doesn't support ON_CHANGE.
 So for root and subtree level TARGET_DEFINED subscription, only SAMPLE is covered.
 Mixed-use of ON_CHANGE and SAMPLE may be added in the future if it is required and implemented.

 # gNMI Feature Requirements to be tested

-To achieve optionality, it is important to address any gaps to the gNMI specification in the GPINS program.
-This test plan focuses on the verification of functional aspects of the Subscribe RPC of different types only.
-Other gNMI features are covered in different GPINS test plans.\
+It is important to address any gaps to the gNMI specification in Sonic-Gnmi.
+This test plan focuses on the verification of functional aspects of the Subscribe RPC of different types and levels.
+Other gNMI features are covered in other test plans.
-The major use case for this feature in GPINS is when Pictor sets up telemetry reporting.\

 # E2E Test Cases